 Yellow Fever is endemic to many tropical regions of South America.
 In Brazil, yellow fever transmission is for the most part restricted to tropical and jungle areas.
 From time to time, an increase in yellow fever activity or an outbreak occurs in other parts of the country as was experienced in 2007 and 2008.
 Travellers should consult with their own medical provider prior to travelling to Brazil regarding immunization and vaccination requirements for yellow fever.
 Travellers coming from yellow-fever endemic zones in other South American countries should have a documented yellow fever card which is required to be allowed to enter Brazil.

 Dengue fever, a virus transmitted by mosquitoes, may be encountered throughout the country and is caused by mosquitoes which are active during the daytime.
-From 2007-2010 there were worldwide increases in incidents of dengue fever with Brazil also having a significant increase of incidents.
 There have been reports of localised outbreaks in certain areas of Brazil, please follow local news reports for any updates.
 The main risk season in Brazil is January to March.
 There is no effective treatment for this fever, which has severe flu-like symptoms and can sometimes be fatal to the elderly or very young.
 In addition to getting medical advice before travelling, you should also take advice on local conditions when travelling within Brazil and to minimize exposure to mosquito bites by covering up and using spray or rub-on repellents on exposed skin.
-The Health Ministry has increased the alert for this disease in December 2011 following heavy rains, mainly in the internal areas but marginally also in tourist areas like Rio de Janeiro.

 The Embassy is aware of a number of cases of persons travelling to a 'faith healer' in the State of Goias in Brazil.
 In many cases the Embassy was contacted by citizens when, following treatment, had become seriously ill and required urgent medical attention.
 In several cases they had either inadequate medical insurance or none at all.
 The Embassy strongly recommends that serious consideration be given before embarking on such trips.
 The public healthcare system in Brazil is not always able to provide adequate medical attention and, as is the case for all travellers to Brazil, it is strongly recommended that comprehensive medical insurance be taken out before leaving Ireland.

 Flash floods and landslides, especially in poorer urban areas, can occur at any time, especially during and after periods of heavy rain.
-You should monitor the local news and weather forecasts and ask about the weather at the reception in your place of accommodation (see also above re the floods in the State of Rio de Janeiro).
+You should monitor the local news and weather forecasts and ask about the weather at the reception in your place of accommodation.

 DIPLOMATIC AND CONSULAR MISSIONS IN BRAZIL